Debra Sparrow: Major works

-Sparrow's work is sought by private and public collections including the University of British Columbia, Heard Museum in Phoenix, Arizona; the Canadian Museum of Civilization in Hull, Quebec; the Royal B.C.
+Sparrow's work is sought by private and public collections including the University of British Columbia, Heard Museum in Phoenix, Arizona; the Canadian Museum of History in Hull, Quebec; the Royal B.C.
 Museum in Victoria; Paramount Studios in Los Angeles; and the Burke Museum of Natural History and Culture in Seattle, WA.

 In 1996, Sparrow and her sister Robyn wove two blankets of four in the "Out of the Silence" installation at the Vancouver International Airport.
 The four weavings are made from hand-dyed, hand spun sheep's wool and measure 4.9 x 1.5 meters each.
 The other artists are Krista Point, Gina Grant and Helen Calbreath.
 The weavings are part of the Musqueam Welcome Area of the International Arrivals area, the official welcoming area to Canada, British Columbia and Vancouver for all international flights, along with carvings by Susan Point of Welcoming Figures and Flight (Spinning Whorl).
 One of the blankets woven by Debra and Robyn is titled Sulsila, which translates as "The Grandparents," and was reproduced by the Kanata Blanket Company.

 Other designs of Sparrow's are reproduced by the Kanata Blanket Company in their Licensed Artist Designs line.

 In 2009, Sparrow was commissioned to create a ceremonial blanket and shawl for the First Nations gallery at Government House in Victoria, BC.

 Sparrow designed the logo for the Canadian Hockey Teams for the 2010 Olympic and Paralympic Winter Games in Vancouver, BC.
 The maple leaf shaped logo features a collage of Salish and Canadian symbols drawn by Sparrow including thunderbird, eagle, beaver, moose, hockey sticks, fleur de lis, Orcas, hockey players and maple leaves.
 Sparrow worked in conjunction with Stuart Iwasaki, graphic designer for Nike, Inc.

 For the 2010 Olympic Games, Debra and Robyn Sparrow created two weavings, Thunderbirds: Keepers of the Sky, which hang in UBC Thunderbird Arena.
 These are permanent pieces that remain in the venue as a legacy of the Games.

 Sparrow was part of the design team that created the Queen of the Night costume in Vancouver Opera's Coastal Salish inspired production of The Magic Flute in 2013.
 She was also commissioned by Disney to create regalia for the movie White Fang II.